Dahlandia Hotel Review: Isla Múcura, Colombia

 The “Welcome Talk”

-Upon arrival you’ll be ‘encouraged’ to listen to the owner do a little talk.
+Upon arrival we were ‘encouraged’ to listen to the owner do a little talk.
 Most people in the audience looked thoroughly bored; it was completely in Spanish, so we were incredibly bored.

 Apparently the owner is a retired biology teacher and it seemed like he was talking about the islands.
-He ends his talk with a pitch for the snorkeling tour.
+He ends his talk with a pitch for the snorkelling tour.

 The staff at Hotel Dahlandia can arrange the following experiences for you.
 Their prices seemed slightly higher than the prices we’d seen posted at other hotels, but this could be due to the extra distance involved.

 There is an amazing natural phenomenon a 20-minute boat ride from Dahlandia.
-In the Laguna Illuminata there are plankton which light up when disturbed.
+In the Laguna Illuminata there are phytoplankton that emit light when the water is stirred or disturbed.
 You take a moonlit boat ride there and you don’t see a thing in the water until you jump in.

 Once you are in the water, the areas around your moving limbs light up brilliantly for a very short time.
 It’s an incredibly cool effect.

-Our kids did really good, even though it didn’t leave until 6:30pm and had them in the water past their bedtime.
+Our kids did really well, even though it didn’t leave until 6:30 pm and had them in the water past their bedtime.
 Our 4-year old son was in the water for about 10 minutes, before asking to get in the boat, while our 6-year old daughter lasted about another 5 mins.

-We couldn’t get any decent pictures in the darkness, but you can see what it’s like with this similar bioluminescent plankton tour from Cartagena.
+We couldn’t get any decent pictures in the darkness, but trust me when I say this is an amazing experience.

 The snorkeling tour from Dahlandia is a fun 3-hour morning trip.
-All your snorkeling gear and lifejackets are provided.
+All your snorkelling gear and lifejackets are provided.

 The first stop is at a shallow coral reef nowhere near land.
 It’s a decent sized reef, so there’s room for the many snorkelers to find their own spot.
 The variety and number of fish was impressive and there is some good coral to admire as well.